MinfeiLiang/MinfeiLiang.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral researcher at TU Delft, specializing in mechanical testing, numerical modeling, and machine learning applications for materials and structures in civil engineering.
+I am a postdoctoral researcher at Univeristy of Oxford, specializing in mechanical testing, numerical modeling, and machine learning applications for materials and structures in civil engineering.
 My work is dedicated to advancing a greener and smarter future for the construction industry.